 Spring brings some welcome sunshine to the country, and the wildflowers beckon everyone back from winter.
 Temperatures rise above freezing, National Parks start re-opening, and whales sightings become more common on the Atlantic coast.

-Temperatures in Vancouver hover around the mid-teens, while Banff averages 7 degrees, and Whistler and Calgary both 10 degrees.
+Temperatures in Vancouver hover around the mid-tens, while Banff averages 7 degrees, and Whistler and Calgary both 10 degrees.
 On the other side of the country, Toronto will be around 12 degrees in the middle of Spring, Ottawa and Montreal 11 degrees and Quebec 9 degrees.

 In Alaskan spring, destinations along the Inside Passage slowly come out of winter shutdown and the cruise season recommences, in time to see wildlife wake up and flowers burst into bloom.